Residual Energies, Curated by Camille Okhio

 We leave our mark on the instruments we choose to use.
 And they leave their marks on us.
 Like a web of relics, parts of us break off – our essence adhering to the nearest receptacle.
 In Residual Energies varied intentions, media, and charges gather to form a feedback loop of the soul, works of art and craft insisting on being recognized individually and in relation to one another.
 Each work throbs with the creative force of it’s maker highlighting the possibility of energetic transference between the animate and inanimate.

 Through weaving with the same tools and in the same formats as her 18th and 19th century predecessors Anne Low moves both backward and forward in time, understanding domestic and craft traditions through muscle memory.
 Similarly, dress historian Sarah Jean Culbreth bridges to past lives, movements, and priorities by making and wearing the uniforms of long dead women in the same way they were made and worn in centuries past.
-Taylor Colantonio extrapolates on the godly, melding myth and futurity, boiling down existence into a single glance via cartapesta.
+F Taylor Colantonio extrapolates on the godly, melding myth and futurity, boiling down existence into a single glance via cartapesta.
 And on the other end of material spectrum is Ficus Interfaith, whose terrazzo practice itself is a project in partnership with an ever present levity.
 Joy Bonfield-Colombara equalizes invention and fact, utilizing the religious fervor of ancient polytheism, claiming it as architecturally and emotionally relevant today.

 Dozie Kanu’s lyrical assemblages abstract experience and identity, allowing for a memory or landlocked tradition to burst into a second, third, or fourth dimension.
 His formal choices obscure and complicate cultural touch points, creating tension and dispersing it in one fell swoop.
 Ope Omojola venerates the detritus of millennia and it’s convergence with the machine made.
 Lotte Andersen and Isabella Norris’s respective practices both explode material constraints complicating the aesthetics of pop, presenting them as purely personal.
 With her books Sarah Smith of Stockpile Studio encases thought and intention in protective and pleasurable shells, while Valentina Cameranesi makes vessels into offerings themselves.

-As Camille Okhio’s first curatorial exercise, this exhibition was perceived as equal parts experiment and statement of the value of things, specifically in relation to human intention, care, and attention.
+As Camille Okhio’s first curatorial exercise, this exhibition was perceived as equal parts experiment and a statement of the value of things, specifically in relation to human intention, care, and attention.